 Marketing Uses Product Knowledge To Know Who To Target

 The job of Marketing is to find people to buy your product.
-Marketing creates programs create awareness, interest, desire, and get prospects to take action.
+Marketing drives programs to create awareness, interest, desire, and get prospects to take action.
 When prospects come in via this pipeline of marketing programs, they are handed over to Sales, who then continue the sales process.